alyashaz/alyashaz.github.io/_posts/2020-05-02-Repository-Pattern.markdown

 > Using AutoMapper, found in NuGet, we can map the ItemDTO to the Item Model.
 This allows for breakage between the business and application logic.

 As you can see, I've kept the controller fairly easy to use and understand.
-It simply fails fast if needed before calling further layers, utilizes the service layer to prepare the model then calls the repository layer for application level work
+It simply fails fast if needed before calling further layers, utilizes the service layer to prepare the model then calls the repository layer for application level work.

 # Service Layer

 This layer is meant to be very simple, in our case it will merely translate business logic to application models.
-I used AutoMapper, which you can install from NuGet, to doing the mapping.
+I used AutoMapper, which you can install from NuGet, to do the mapping.
 I have two models, **Item** which holds business layered logic & **ItemDTO** which we use in the application layer.
-The reasoning for two models is because we may use fields in the DTO for data processing that should not be upstreamed to the presentation domain.
+Another reason is because we may use properties in the DTO for data processing that should not be upstreamed to the presentation domain and vice-versa.

 {% highlight csharp %}
 public class Item